Residential Service Officer

 The annual salary for this position is $52,000.
 This position may be eligible for up to a 10% shift differential for shift hours worked.

 The University of Colorado offers excellent benefits , including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder .

 Be Courageous.
 Be Dynamic.
 Be Boulder.

 What We Require

-- Must be at least 21 years of age and possess a valid Colorado Driver’s License in good standing.
+- Must be 21 years of age and possess a valid Colorado Driver’s License in good standing.

 - Three years of experience in an occupational field related to the work assigned to the position.
 Education may substitute for the required experience on a year-for-year basis.

-- Positions are subject to a background investigation, including criminal, financial, motor vehicle records background check; physical and psychological evaluations; polygraph; an Excluded Parties List System check; reference check; and a drug screen.
+- Positions are subject to a background investigation, including criminal, financial, motor vehicle records background checks; polygraph; an Excluded Parties List System check; reference check; and a drug screen.
+Physical and psychological evaluations are also required.
 Per department policy, applicants who have used marijuana within two years of application will be disqualified.